Lightning-AI/pytorch-lightning/docs/source-app/workflows/byoc/index.rst

 Deletes a Lightning BYOC cluster.
 Lightning AI removes cluster artifacts and any resources running on the cluster.

-.. warning:: Deleting a cluster does not clean up any resources managed by Lightning AI.
+.. warning:: Using the --force parameter when deleting a cluster does not clean up any resources managed by Lightning AI.
 Check your cloud provider to verify that existing cloud resources are deleted.

-Deleting a run also deletes all Runs and Experiments that were started on the cluster.
-Deletion permanently removes not only the record of all runs on a cluster, but all associated experiments, artifacts, metrics, logs, etc.
+Deletion permanently removes not only the record of all runs on a cluster, but all associated artifacts, metrics, logs, etc.

 .. warning:: This process may take a few minutes to complete, but once started it CANNOT be rolled back.
 Deletion permanently removes not only the BYOC cluster from being managed by Lightning AI, but tears down every BYOC resource Lightning AI managed (for that cluster id) in the host cloud.
 All object stores, container registries, logs, compute nodes, volumes, etc. are deleted and cannot be recovered.